-- (1) An officer and any other employee of the Authority is not personally liable for any act or default done or made or omitted by him or her in the course of their employment with the Authority unless that officer or employee has acted in bad faith. - (2) Each officer and any other employee of the Authority must be indemnified by the Authority- - (a) for costs or damages for any civil liability arising from any action brought by a third party, if the person was acting in good faith in the course of operations of the Board or the Authority; and - (b) for costs arising from any successfully defended criminal prosecution, if the prosecution arose in the course of his or her employment.
+- (1) An officer and any other employee of the Authority is not personally liable for any act or default done or made or omitted by him or her in the course of their employment with the Authority unless that officer or employee has acted in bad faith. - (2) Each officer and any other employee of the Authority must be indemnified by the Authority-

+- (a) for costs or damages for any civil liability arising from any action brought by a third party, if the person was acting in good faith in the course of operations of the Board or the Authority; and - (b) for costs arising from any successfully defended criminal prosecution, if the prosecution arose in the course of his or her employment.

-6463 Liability of Authority limited
+64 Liability of Authority limited

-(1) The Authority must use its best efforts to provide a continuous service but is not liable for any interruption in service, or damage which any customer sustains because of the failure or partial failure of the network.
+- (1) The Authority must use its best efforts to provide a continuous service but is not liable for any interruption in service, or damage which any customer sustains because of the failure or partial failure of the network. - (2) Nothing in subsection (1) limits the Authority's liability under section 54 of the Infrastructure Act 2019.